prabhuinbarajan/bootstrap/OPEN_SOURCE_README.md

 6. Use Qubeship.
 You can find more documentation online at qubeship.io/docs.

-7. To Uninstall Qubeship , you can run
+7. If you want to reset qubeship on your machine, please use `uninstall.sh` command.
+It will remove all generted configuration files from the sub-folders of bootstrap.
+After that, you can re-initialize the bootstrap by starting from step 3 above.
 ```
    ./uninstall.sh
 ```
-this will uninstall qubeship, destroy all the data you have setup.
-But this will leave the configuration files under qubeship_home as is.
-You can start from step 3 if you want to reinstall qubeship

 If you have any questions, please reach out to us at support@qubeship.io